 He underwent C3-C7 laminectomy and C2-T1 posterior fixation and fusion, but the surgeries did not return function to his legs and arms.

-This case study will examine how inpatient rehabilitation and intense therapy helped Sotelo recover from quadriplegia.
+This case study will examine how inpatient rehabilitation helped Sotelo recover from quadriplegia.
 Intensive therapy combined with nursing care and frequent physician visits allowed him to walk out of Yuma Rehabilitation Hospital, an affiliation of Encompass Health and Yuma Regional Medical Center and return home with his son to live independently.

 Condition at admission